chemerisuk/better-dom/README.md

 # better-dom [![Build Status](https://api.travis-ci.org/chemerisuk/better-dom.png?branch=master)](http://travis-ci.org/chemerisuk/better-dom)
 > Live extension playground

 jQuery knows a concept called “**live events**”.
 Using the idea of event delegation they enabled developers to handle existing and future elements.
 But there are a lot of situations when more flexibility is required.
-To handle such cases I'd like to introduce **live extensions** and **better-dom** - a next-level library for working with the DOM.
+To handle such cases I'd like to introduce **live extensions** and **better-dom** - a new library for working with the DOM.

 [API DOCUMENTATION](http://chemerisuk.github.io/better-dom/)